cvollmann-teaching/richardson/readme.md

 In `src/linalg.py`:

 1. initialize with CSR-Format (Compressed Sparse Row) tuple `(data, indices,indptr)` and `shape`.
-Implement at least the following attributes:
-   attributes: `data, indices, indptr, shape`.
-You can use the following code snippet.
+Implement at least the following attributes: `data, indices, indptr, shape`.
+You can start with the following code snippet.

    ```python
    class csr_matrix:
        """